 The Office of International Programs welcomes students from all parts of the world.
 OTC appreciates your interest in attending classes with us.
 If you are not a citizen or permanent resident of the United States and are considering pursuing a full course of study, we can admit you as an International student.

-Students who are currently enrolled at another college or university and plan to take a limited number of courses at OTC and students who do not plan to seek a degree at OTC are classified as a Visting students.
+Students who are currently enrolled at another college or university and plan to take a limited number of courses at OTC and students who do not plan to seek a degree at OTC are classified as a Visiting students.
 Visiting Students are always non degree-seeking and are not eligible for Financial Aid.

 We offer several unique opportunities to High School students to get a head start on their future.
 Through various programs, high school students can earn college credit as well as build career and technical education skills.
 Doing this can save time and money as they get a jump-start on their degree.